-Nam e Range Description NTP-process message cou 04294967295 Displays the number of messages processed by the NTP protocol.
+Name Range Description NTP-processed message count 04294967295 Displays the number of messages processed by the NTP protocol.

 A unique IP address must be reserved for the NTP client.
 The device's IP address cannot be used.

 Additionally, the time zone of the device can be set by connecting to the device and the selecting the time zone at $Commands \rightarrow Set \ time \ zone$ in AQtivate setting tool.